sensu/sensu-docs/content/sensu-go/5.16/getting-started/glossary.md

 A lightweight client that runs on the infrastructure components you want to monitor.
 Agents self-register with the backend, send keepalive messages, and execute monitoring checks.
 Each agent belongs to one or more subscriptions that determine which checks the agent runs.
-An agent can run checks on the entity it’s installed on or by connecting to a remote proxy entity.
+An agent can run checks on the entity it’s installed on or connect to a remote proxy entity.
 [Read more about the Sensu agent][1].

 #### Asset